Setting a new benchmark

 Despite the economic benefits and the boost to Manchester’s skills base that students bring, they also put major pressure on housing in the city.
 Purpose-built university accommodation helps to relieve this as well as satisfy the demand for high-quality, convenient places to live from the students themselves.

-To increase the housing options open to students in Manchester, Alumno is on site building this new student accommodation scheme.
+To increase the housing options open to students in Manchester, Alumno has developed the site at Church Inn, Cambridge Street, Manchester.

-“Formerly the location of the Church Inn pub, the currently vacant site is within the MMU campus boundary and just a five-minute walk from the University of Manchester,” explains Alumno managing director David Campbell.
-“It offers excellent potential for a bespoke and modern student community and hub.
+“Formerly the location of the Church Inn pub, this was a vacant site within the MMU campus boundary and just a five-minute walk from the University of Manchester,” explains Alumno managing director David Campbell.
+“It offered excellent potential for a bespoke and modern student community and hub.

 “Designed by Carson & Partners, we have high hopes that this will set a new benchmark in this location and enhance the choice available to students, who continue to make Manchester a major destination for both study and the excellent student experience.”